mhwangbo11/RWorkshop/README.md

 * Data Reshape 2: How to change data shape from wide to long data?
 This is for those who use Tableau on a regular basis and those who would like to utilize replicable practices in R.

 ## Folder Structure
-In each folder, you'll find one of the following folders
+In each folder, you'll find one of the following folders:

 * Document: Contains slides or other resource documentation
 * Source: R codes including RMD file(s) and sometimes HTML & md files